 The Co-op Tax Benefit Letter is an annual letter we send to each cooperative board or managing agent outlining each unit’s tax savings for personal exemptions and the co-op property tax abatement.
 This list is typically mailed in December.
 If there are changes throughout the year, a new letter is generated.

 For more information read about the Cooperative and Condominium Tax Abatement.

 Requirement for Co-ops to Notify Finance About Changes

-Co-op boards were legally required to report changes or discrepancies in ownership to Finance before April 12, 2013 for the upcoming tax bill.
-Changes should have been reported using the Co-op Tax Benefit Change Form.
+Co-op boards are legally required to report changes or discrepancies in ownership or eligibility for the 2014/15 tax year to Finance by February 16, 2015.
+Changes must be reported using the Co-op Tax Benefit Change Form.

 - Open Microsoft Excel before you open the application spreadsheet.

 - Click on the application spreadsheet and choose "Open" Note: If a security warning pops up choose Enable Macros and continue.

 - Print out and complete Section A: Attestation.

 - Complete all unit updates in Section B: Updates tab of the file and save.
 All updates must be as of January 5, 2014.
 Do not report later changes at this point.